New and Changed Information

 About Auto-Populating the Data Center HTTP or HTTPS Proxy Configuration

 Starting with the 4.2(4o) release, the Cisco Application Policy Infrastructure Controller (APIC) can automatically populate the proxy configuration for the data center by using values from the smart license HTTP or HTTPS proxy configuration.
 This feature simplifies the process of configuring the data center proxy and reduces the possiblity of human error.
 The data center reads the proxy configuration only during the data center bootstrap time--either during the Cisco APIC or the data center upgrade time.
-The Cisco APIC auto-populates the configuration under the following conditions:
+The Cisco APIC auto-populates the configuration under these conditions:

 -